wendlers/pyscmpd/README.md

 To define the favaorite groups shown in the browser, add them under the *[favorite-groups]* section in "~/.pyscmpd/pyscmp.conf".
 The format used for favorite users is:

+	categroy1: group1, group2, ...
-	groups: group1, group2, ...
+	categroy2: group1, group2, ...
+	...

-*groupN* is shon in the broser as subfolder of the *favorite-groups* folder. *groupN* is the group name as shown in the URL when browsing a group.
+*categoryN* is shown in the broser as subfolder of the *groups* folder. *groupN* is the group name as shown in the URL when browsing a group.
 E.g. "deep-house-4".

 __Favorite Favorites__

-To define a set of users whos favorite tracks are listed under the *favorite-favorites* folder, add them to the *[favorite-favorites]* section in  "~/.pyscmpd/pyscmp.conf".
+To define a set of users whos favorite tracks are listed under the *favorites* folder, add them to the *[favorite-favorites]* section in  "~/.pyscmpd/pyscmp.conf".
 The format used for favorite favorites is:

+	category1: user1, user2, ...
+	category2: user1, user2, ...
-	favorites: <user1>, <user2>, ...
+	...

-For each *userN*, a subfolder of *favorite-favorites* is shown in the browser.
+For each *categoryN*, a subfolder of *favorites* is shown in the browser.
 When *userN* is opened, all the favorite tracks of that user are listed.

 __Complete Example__